Editing Video Properties using the Media Module

 - Publish a video

-If the video is activated, the Deactivate button can be used to deactivate the video.
-If the video is deactivated, the Activate button can be used to activate the video.
+If the video is activated, the Deactivate option under the three dots button can be used to deactivate the video.
+If the video is deactivated, the Activate option can be used to activate the video.
 Videos that are deactivated cannot be played in a Brightcove Player.

 The preview player at the top of the page can be used to view the video.